fortinetdev/terraform-provider-fortios/website/docs/r/fortios_report_chart.html.markdown

 * `footer_value` - Footer value of column.
 * `detail_unit` - Detail unit of column.
 * `footer_unit` - Footer unit of column.
 * `mapping` - Show detail in certain display value for certain condition.
+The structure of `mapping` block is documented below.

 The `mapping` block supports: